beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 	</transformedParameter>
 ```

-In this case, the `maskedParameter' pulls out the first rate from the 'all.rates' parameter vector, which is why we define the `transformedParameter' as epoch.rate01.
+In this case, the 'maskedParameter' pulls out the first rate from the 'all.rates' parameter vector, which is why we define the 'transformedParameter' as epoch.rate01.
 Create a transformedParameter block for each epoch, while adjusting its 'id' and the value of the masking parameter value.
 That is, the last block should look like the following: